danieldiekmeier/memegenerator/README.md

 ## Installation

 Download or fork or whatever this Repository, it has everything you need.
+It even comes with a few meme templates to get you started.

 If you want to use the Alfred2-Workflow, I'd advice you to put the `memegenerator`-Folder into `~/dev/` (because this is where the Workflow will look for the files.
 If you feel uncomfortable using `~/dev/`, you can just edit the paths in the Workflow according to your needs.